snnsnn/Better-Rust-Documentation/README.md

 * Puts background color and subtle border color around listed methods
 * Removes boldness from [+] buttons and makes them smaller and dimmer
 * Changes color highlighting of documentation and code blocks
+* And much more..

+## How to use

+First install Stylus or Stylish add ons on your browser then use import button to import contents of css file.
+Stylus is the better one.
+Make sure either dark or light theme since they overwrite each other.

 You can also use userstyles.org to install: